About Us

 wishing to volunteer their services within their local community should

 listen on 144.650MHz analogue FM and call in when appropriate.
-Merseyside

-Authorities and will be able to co-ordinate offers of help with
+Authority, and with the joint Merseyside Police and Fire and Rescue HQ - and will be able to co-ordinate offers of help with

 identified needs.